-UTHealth School of Biomedical Informatics

-Office of Academic Affairs

-7000 Fannin Street Suite 600

-Houston, Texas 77030
+UTHealth Houston School of Biomedical Informatics Office of Academic Affairs 7000 Fannin Street Suite 600 Houston, Texas 77030 Telephone: (713) 500-3591 Email: SBMIAcademics@uth.tmc.edu

 Doctor of Philosophy (PhD) in Biomedical Informatics

 This program is designed to be a research-based multi-disciplinary program involving students with a variety of backgrounds.
 Students will work together in teams to research real clinical and biomedical health problems.
 They will gain both the scientific background for research and skills needed to address problems.
 The program is designed to meet the unique needs of each student by using a matrix curriculum plan with an advising committee to guide each student from admission through graduation.
 Each student must have a faculty academic advisor to guide each student through participation in research projects.